-- 17.1 The FIH Chief Executive Officer or FIH Event Director will appoint an Appeal Jury. - 17.2 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons.

-- 17.3 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury. - 17.4 Reasonable steps will be taken to ensure that at least one member of an Appeal Jury for a particular hearing has played international hockey within the previous 10 years.
+- 16.1 At FIH events where there is an FIH Representative appointed, the FIH Representative will appoint an Appeal Jury.
+Once confirmed, the names of the members of an Appeal Jury will be announced.
+In the absence of the FIH Representative, the FIH Chief Executive Officer or FIH Event Director will appoint an Appeal Jury. - 16.2 If not chairing the hearing, the FIH Representative will appoint a chair. - 16.3 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons. - 16.4 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury. - 16.5 Reasonable steps should be taken to ensure that at least one member of an Appeal Jury for a particular hearing has played senior international hockey within the previous 10 years.

-18 APPEALS
+17 APPEALS